voschezang/coding-handbook/software-industry/agile.md

 ### Empiricism

+> Succeed through a rapid progression of failures.

 Obtain knowedge through experience, rather than *a priori* theory.
+Use experiments to learn.
 This relies on:

 - Transparancy.
 Shared understanding.
 - Inspection.
 Reflecting on what we have done, continuously.